 Build a strong front end where data processing output results have a uniform look, easily consumable by the average business user and readily available to the right players with power to transform business decisions into successfully met goals.
 Make sure decision-makers have real-time access to this front-end via any device and mobile network.
 The more you visualize, the faster data is to consume.

 Below is an image describing Big Data Processing by Itransition.
 The client uses different data sources (from Data Vendor 1, 2, 3, etc.) in varying formats.
 Itransition utilized a custom-written automated decision-maker tool called Driver Selector.
 The Driver Selector further directs data to the appropriate Driver.
-From there on data is centralized in an MS SQL database, verified, prepared for output and finally delivered to the front end.
+From there on data is centralized in an Microsoft SQL Server database, verified, prepared for output and finally delivered to the front end.
 (The complex process of data verification will be explained in detail in the next point.)

 Sometimes when data is not coming from a reliable source, it has to be verified.
 This is partially an automated process, where we have ready-made algorithms for different types of data sources.
 For example, if you take data by country, one way to catch an inconsistency is to pay attention to what geographical divisions this particular country is divided into.
 If we are supposedly working with data on Russia, but we get tables with information on states, we reject this data since it is most probably data on the USA.